 After everything is done, welcome to Singapore!

-Book your cheap hostels and hotel for Singapore here (click me).
+Note: Before you go to Singapore, make sure you booked your hostels and hotel for Singapore here (click me).

 Kuala Lumpur > Johor Bahru > Singapore

-It took us 6 hours from Kuala Lumpur (TBS) to Johor Bahru by bus due to traffic plus there have been lots of stop-overs.
+It took us roughly 6 hours from Kuala Lumpur (TBS) to Johor Bahru by bus due to traffic plus there have been lots of stop-overs.
 Long driving is not a problem in Malaysia as there will be specified locations with designated comfort rooms for travelers – one convenient thing about their transport.
-On those stop over locations are stores where you can buy food if you happen to not bring anything from the city.
+On those stopovers, are stores where you can buy food if you happen to not bring anything from the city.